• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 Savory and smoky, these slow cooker pinto beans are a must have for potlucks and picnics!
-So cheap and easy, they will become one of your fave vegan side dishes.
+So cheap and easy, they will become one of your fave vegan side dishes made with just a handful of ingredients, but still yielding maximum flavor!

-• So tender and flavorful, these beans are the perfect vegan add-on to rice, tacos, cowboy caviar, or just on their own.
+• So tender and flavorful, these slow cooker pinto beans are the perfect vegan add-on to rice, tacos, burrito bowls, cowboy caviar, or just on their own.

 Chef’s Tips

-• This recipe is perfect for making on the weekend and munching on all week.
+• These crockpot pinto beans are perfect for making on the weekend and munching on all week.
 Simply store your beans in an airtight container in the fridge for up to five days.
+Meal-prep goals!

 If you loved this recipe as much as we did, don’t forget to leave us a review below. ★ Follow Easy Healthy Recipes on Pinterest, Facebook, and Instagram, too!